mit-pdos/sigmaos/cpython3.11/Doc/library/asyncio-task.rst

    .. note::

-      :meth:`asyncio.TaskGroup.create_task` is a new alternative
+      :meth:`asyncio.TaskGroup.create_task` is a newer alternative
-      leveraging structural concurrency; it allows for waiting for a group of related tasks with strong safety guarantees.
+      that allows for convenient waiting for a group of related tasks.

    .. important::